Banca Monte dei Paschi di Siena: Fondazione Monte dei Paschi di Siena

-Concerning the share percentage hold by the Italian government, Banca MPS is the second statally-owned Italian bank after the Cassa Depositi e Prestiti.
 The share owned by Fondazione Monte dei Paschi di Siena dropped from over 55% on 31 December 2009 to below CONSOB requirement to disclose (<2%) in 2015.

-Since the 1936 statute 16 members of the Fondazione Monte dei Paschi di Siena were appointed by local authorities: 8 members by the Municipality of Siena, 5 by the Province of Siena, 1 by the University of Siena, 1 by the Tuscany Region and the latter by Archdioceses of Siena, Colle Val d’Elsa and Montalcino.
-The Foundation appoints the MPS governing body whose governance and operativity has been highly influenced by the Italian politic since the 20th century.
-Further searches are needed to clarify the degree of this relationship, which involved some exponents of the governing body who were closely connected to the Italian Freemasonry.
+Since the 1936 statute 16 members of the Fondazione Monte dei Paschi di Siena were appointed by local authorities: 8 members by the Municipality of Siena, 5 by the Province of Siena, 1 by the University of Siena, 1 by the Tuscany Region and the last by the Archdiocese of Siena-Colle di Val d’Elsa-Montalcino.
+The Foundation appoints the MPS governing body whose governance and operations have been highly influenced by Italian politics since the 20th century.
+Further research is needed to clarify the degree of this relationship, which involved some exponents of the governing body who were closely connected to Italian Freemasonry.

+Shareholders

+As of 21 October 2025, Monte dei Paschi's main shareholders were: